ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.growatt/README.md

 The writing of the settings was developed to the best of our knowledge.
 However, the author does not assume liability for errors contained in or for damages arising from the use of the software.

+#### Select it if your Growatt page is a black C&I page

+Select it if your Growatt page is a C&I Plant page with indexbC or plantDo in the Path of the Growatt webinterface.

+The black C&I pages (commercial and industrial) have an other path to the objects but it semms to work if this Checkbox is on.
+It Changed index to indexbC in the webpath.

 #### Timeout in seconds

 The default timeout for HTTP requests.
 The default value 60 seconds, as with web browsers